caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/self_cal/index.rst.txt

 .. toctree::
    :maxdepth: 1

-Perform Self calibration on the data
+Perform Self calibration on the data.